cimentadaj/perccalc/paper/paper.md

 `perccalc` are shown in a series of vignettes in the package's website (https://cimentadaj.github.io/perccalc/), where there is a direct implementation that matches @reardon2011's initial implementation.
-Additionally, the package is hosted on its own open source repository on Github (https://github.com/cimentadaj/perccalc/) and on the official CRAN repository (https://cran.r-project.org/web/packages/perccalc/index.html)
+Additionally, the package is hosted on it's own open source repository on Github (https://github.com/cimentadaj/perccalc/) and on the official CRAN repository (https://cran.r-project.org/web/packages/perccalc/index.html)